rupeshsure/DNA-Sequence-Classification-Project/README.md

 # Abstract
-—Deoxyribo Nucleic Acid (DNA) is a unique macromolecule of all living species.
+Deoxyribo Nucleic Acid (DNA) is a unique macromolecule of all living species.
 It passes on the hereditary data of life.
 Artificial Intelligence can be used to classify the DNA class based on the sequence, as it can reduce the time taken and